HPI-Information-Systems/GenderAnalysis/README.md

-# GAP: Gender Analysis for Publication
+# GAP: Gender Analysis for Publications

 This repository and its data are the basis for our 2021 SIGMOD Record [publication](https://sigmodrecord.org/2021/12/31/how-inclusive-are-we-an-analysis-of-gender-diversity-in-database-venues/)